mjibril/react-crud-admin/README.md

 }
 ```
+When using `get_queryset` to fetch data, it may not be efficient to fetch all the data from the backend. `get_queryset`
-### Search
+#### Search
 Search is not implemented by default.
 One has to implement the `search(term,queryset)` method.
-For our previous example, we can implement search by matching the search term with the "name" property of all objects in the queryset.
-The method returns the filtered queryset.
+From our previous example, we can implement search by matching the search term with the "name" property of all objects in the queryset.
+The method returns a filtered queryset.
 Optionally, if search requires an asynchronous call to a backend, one can use `set_queryset`.

 ```javascript
     search(term,queryset)